-Customer Relationship Management or CRM, as it is widely known, has taken the world by a storm.
+Customer Relationship Management or CRM, as it is widely known, has taken the world by storm.
 CRM tools have revolutionized the way we work; being extensively used for sales, customer service, talent acquisition, and marketing among others.
 CRM offers many benefits to its users such as using various communication channels, such as messengers, including WhatsApp for Business, to drive productivity and collaboration among teams.

 However, many PR professionals have been behind and are still using archaic solutions with disjointed workflows and spreadsheets to manage reporter information, send media pitches, and track progress in general.
 Interestingly, according to recent studies, more than 60% of PR professionals still use spreadsheets as a major tool of the trade.